-Behaved in a way that has harmed a child or may have harmed a child.
-Possibly committed a criminal offence against or related to a child; or Behaved towards a child or children in a way that indicates she or he may pose a risk of harm to children.
+Behaved in a way that has harmed a child, or may have harmed a child; Possibly committed a criminal offence against or related to a child; or Behaved towards a child or children in a way that indicates she or he may pose a risk of harm to children.
+Behaved or may have behaved in a way that indicates they may not be suitable to work with children.